 Taking out a personal loan can often mean getting bombarded by financial jargon.
-Here at the OppLoans Financial Sense Blog, it’s our goal to demystify a lot of these terms and break them down into simple language that a layperson can understand.
-So if you’ve ever wondered what exactly a “variable interest rate” is, you’ve come to exactly the right place!
+Our goal is to demystify these terms by breaking them down into language that anyone can understand.
+So if you’ve ever wondered what a “variable interest rate” is, you’ve come to the right place!

 What is a variable interest rate?

-“A variable interest rate is an interest rate on a loan or security that moves up and down over time,” explained Joe Bailey, Operations Manager at My Trading Skills.
-“It owes its fluctuation to being based on an underlying benchmark rate/index that changes from time to time.”
+“A variable interest rate is an interest rate on a loan or security that moves up and down over time,” explained Joe Bailey, Business Development Consultant at My Trading Skills.
+“It owes its fluctuation to being based on an underlying benchmark rate/index that changes from time to time.

-When you’re borrowing, lending, or investing money, its all about managing your risk.
-Do you want smaller rewards that are much safer to achieve, or do you want to shoot for greater rewards that come with a higher likelihood of the whole thing going south?
+When you’re borrowing, lending, or investing money, it’s all about managing your risk.
+Do you want smaller rewards that are much safer to achieve, or do you want greater rewards that come with a higher likelihood of the whole thing going south?

-So it is with variable interest rates: Sure, you can see lower rates, but you risk getting stuck with higher ones.
+So it is with variable interest rates: you may realize lower rates, but you risk getting stuck with higher ones.